Don Diamond: Early years

 Don Diamond was born in New York City on June 4, 1921.
 His father, Benjamin, emigrated to the United States from Russia in 1906 with his parents.
 Benjamin Diamond served in the United States Army in World War I and then became a prosperous clothing merchant.
-Benjamin and Ruth Diamond had another son, Neal, three years younger than Don.
+Benjamin and Ruth Diamond had another son, Neal, three years younger than Don, and a daughter, Muriel, nine years younger than Don.

-Diamond graduated from the University of Michigan, wiah a degree in drama supplemented by studies in Spanish.
+Diamond graduated from the University of Michigan, with a degree in drama supplemented by studies in Spanish.
 He then enlisted in the United States Army Air Corps.
 He studied Spanish further while he was stationed in the Southwest.